danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 .gesture(DragGesture(...))  // This will not work!
 ```

 However, adding a `DragGesture` to the view means that it will start to conflict with the button style.
 For instance, quickly tapping the button will only trigger the button action and not the style.

 This means that we must handle double taps in both the button and the style.
-Also, turns out that the drag gesture will once again block scrolling, as we discussed earlier.
-We must therefore add a tap gesture before it to force a delay onto the drag gesture as we discussed earlier, but this introduces even more complexities since we now have a tap gesture, a drag gesture and a button style that must all play together.
+Also, since this new drag gesture will once again block scrolling, we must add a tap gesture before it to force a delay.
+This adds even more complexities since a tap gesture, a drag gesture and a button style must now work together.

 Adding drag gestures turned out to open a can of worms.

-Since the different parts of the code must handle the same functionality in different cases, I also had to make the code more complex to avoid code duplication.
-The simple solution above became a lot more complicated when adding drag gestures to the mix.
+Since the different parts of the code must handle the same functionality in different cases, I had to make the code more complex to avoid duplication.
+It works great, but became more complex than I expected.

 ## Conclusion

-`ScrollViewGestureButton` lets you handle multiple gestures with a single button.
-You can detect presses, relases outside and inside, long presses, double taps, trigger repeating actions etc. all with a single `DragGesture`.
+`ScrollViewGestureButton` lets you apply multiple gestures to a single button.
+You can detect presses, releases outside and inside, long presses, double taps, etc. with a single `DragGesture`.

-I have added `ScrollViewGestureButton` to my [SwiftUIKit]({{page.github}}) library.
-You can find the source code [here]({{page.source}}).
+I have added `ScrollViewGestureButton` to my [SwiftUIKit]({{project.url}}) library.
+You can find the source code [here]({{project.url}}{{page.source}}).
 If you decide to give it a try, I'd be very interested in hearing what you think.

-Happy button mashing!